Our Processes Constantly under Scrutiny, Says BPE - THISDAYLIVE

 The Bureau of Public Enterprises (BPE) has declared that its processes are constantly under scrutiny and review, thereby allowing it to identify lapses both internally among staff as well as external stakeholders.

-The agency also stated that the inauguration of Service Compact (SERVICOM) in the Bureau in 2008 has impacted positively not only on the general ambience of the Bureau but has also helped in actualising its value statement of integrity, professionalism, accountability, responsibility and transparency (IPART).
+The agency also stated that the inauguration of Service Compact (SERVICOM) in the Bureau in 2008 has impacted positively not only on the general ambience of the Bureau but has also helped in actualising its value statement of Integrity, Professionalism, Accountability, Responsibility, Transparency (IPART).

-Okoh, who was represented at the event by the Director, Infrastructure & Public Private Partnership (I &PPP), Mallam Sanusi Sule, said BPE’s “processes are constantly under scrutiny and review which allows us to identify areas of lapses both internally amongst staff and with our external stakeholders”.
+Okoh, who was represented at the event by the Director of Infrastructure and Public Private Partnership (I and PPP), Mallam Sanusi Sule, said BPE’s “processes are constantly under scrutiny and review which allows us to identify areas of lapses both internally among staff and with our external stakeholders.”

-The exercise, he noted, was aimed at identifying areas in which such departments/units have fallen short of exemplary service and build on such areas to attain maximal level of service delivery.
+The exercise, Okoh noted, was aimed at identifying areas in which such departments/units have fallen short of exemplary service and build on such areas to attain maximal level of service delivery.

-The BPE also Thursday in Abuja presented cash prizes and other items to winners of its 2019 essay writing competition.
+Meanwhile, that BPE also in Abuja presented cash prizes and other items to winners of its 2019 essay writing competition.

-The winner of the competition, Miss Onoh Jane, an SS3 student of Girls Secondary School, Abakpanike, Enugu, got a cash gift of N500,000 and a laptop.
+Winner of the competition, Miss Onoh Jane, an SS3 student of Girls Secondary School, Abakpanike, Enugu, got a cash gift of N500, 000 and a laptop.

-Miss Idem Etop of Top Faith International Secondary School, Akwa Ibom, who placed second received N350,000 and a laptop, while Miss Ngozi Ekwueme of Regina Pacis College Abuja came third and got N250,000 with a laptop.
+Miss Idem Etop of Top Faith International Secondary School, Akwa Ibom State, who placed second, received N350, 000 and a laptop, while the third position went to Miss Ngozi Ekwueme of Regina Pacis College Abuja, who got N250,000 and a laptop.

 He added that it was aimed at mobilising and sensitising secondary school students in the country on the reform and privatisation programme of the federal government.